misato/random-code-documentation/docs/facebook-swift.md

 ```

 > Use the pods that you need in your project.
-No need to put the three of them.
+It is not a must to put the three of them.

 [Oficial Documentation](https://developers.facebook.com/docs/swift/getting-started)